spraakbanken/mink-backend/documentation/developers-guide.md

 different components can be replaced more easily.

 The following scripts belong to the `core` module which provides general functionality and cannot be easily exchanged:
-- `corpus_registry.py` containing code for keeping track of all corpora uploaded to Mink
 - `exceptions.py` containing Mink specific exceptions
 - `jobs.py` containing code for managing and running corpus jobs (for processing and installing corpora)
-- `queue.py` containing code for the job queuing system
+- `queue.py` containing code for the resource registry and job queuing system
 - `routes.py` containing some general routes that are independent of non-core functionality (like serving the documentation)
 - `status.py` containing classes for handling job statuses